 Salads might seem like a healthier choice, but as an example, the Bacon Ranch Salad with Buttermilk Crispy Chicken has 490 calories.
 If that doesn't seem like a lot to you (especially when you're considering it an entire meal), then look at the rest of the nutritional information.
 It has 28 grams of fat, 95 milligrams of cholesterol, and 1120 milligrams of sodium (that's almost half the salt you should have in one day).
 Plus, if you add a soft drink or chocolate chip cookie, the calorie count can really add up.
-Sorry Crispy Chicken Salad, it almost seems like a quarter pounder with cheese would be a better option.
+Sorry Crispy Chicken Salad, it almost seems like a quarter pounder with cheese or even ice cream would be a better option.

 If you do want a salad with your Big Mac instead of french fries, get a plain side salad.

 Other employees on a Reddit thread also noted that some food items like chicken salads aren't ordered much and so they also tend to sit around compared to hot menu items like a double cheeseburger or a bacon McDouble.

 McDonald's restaurants also offer grilled chicken sandwiches, but their Artisan Grilled Chicken still isn't really what you might consider "healthy."
 One employee noted that they used to be grilled in margarine; the chain has since started using clarified butter to grill the chicken.
 If you want a slightly healthier chicken sandwich, skip the grilled one and go for the McChicken.
 The crispy chicken sandwich has fewer calories (400 vs 430) and less salt ( 560 vs 1040 mg).